How to Legally Stop Automatic Payments on a Payday Loan

 Under federal law, borrowers have the authority to stop automatic payments at any time, even if they already provided permission.
 However, to legally stop the payments, borrowers must follow these steps:

-1. Provide notice to the payday lender that permission is being revoked
+1. Notify your payday lender that permission is being revoked

 This should be done in writing.
 The Consumer Financial Protection Bureau (CFPB) offers a letter template borrowers can use to simplify the process.
 It’s also best to call the lender to let them know a written notice is being sent.
 Keep a copy of the letter for personal records.